 Increased Utility Bills

-The most energy is used when a heating system is starting and heating.
+The most energy is used when a heating system is starting and in use.
 An oversized system will short cycle and use more energy, while a too-small system will be in near constant heating mode.

-Just as a system too large for the home, a smaller system will be subjected to stress, wear, and tear as it tries to keep up with the heating demands of your home.
-Over time, it will wear out and break down from the stress, needing more and more heater repairs in Thomasboro before eventual replacement.
+Just as a system too large for the home, a smaller system will be subjected to stress, wear, and tear as it tries to keep up with the demands of the home.
+Over time, it will wear out and break down from the stress, needing more and more heater repairs before eventual replacement.